FSlyne/Studydroid-Web-Scrape/README.md

-# webscrape studydroid.
+# Studydroid Web Scrape.
 Convert into CSV format (or thereabouts)